gammapy/gammapy/docs/development/dev_howto.rst

   Gammapy names defined here, to the names used in the formats.
   Of course, where formats are not set in stone yet, we advocate and encourage the use of the names chosen here.
-* Finally, we realise that eventually probably CTA will define this, and Gammapy is only a prototype.
-So if CTA chooses something else, probably we will follow suite and do one more backward-incompatible change at some point to align with CTA.
+* Finally, we realise that eventually probably CTAO will define this, and Gammapy is only a prototype.
+So if CTAO chooses something else, probably we will follow suite and do one more backward-incompatible change at some point to align with CTAO.

 Clobber or overwrite?
 +++++++++++++++++++++